dotnet/android/Documentation/workflow/HowToAddNewApiLevel.md

 - Read the note at the bottom of `/src/Mono.Android/metadata` that has a few lines that must be copy/pasted for new API levels
 - Add required metadata fixes in `/src/Mono.Android/metadata` until `Mono.Android.csproj` builds
+  - Check that new package/namespaces are properly cased

 ### ApiCompat